The Prentice Mansion at 514 Broadway, Providence, site of the shop operated by sisters Anna and Laura Tirocchi from 1915 to 1947.

 Lizzie’s nearest neighbor to the west, 324 French, would be John T. Swift.
 Swift was the lawyer Alice Russell, her conscious weighing heavily, first told of the dress burning incident.
 Had Swift not advised Alice to tell it to District Attorney Hosea Knowlton, we would not even know who Lizzie Borden was 115 years later.
 Shown here left to right is the Swift house, Maplecroft, and the Henry/Davenport house.
 Photo taken in 1998.

+The next house east is 344 French where the widow Mrs. Isabella Hooper lived.
+Perhaps she and Lizzie visited?
+Exterior re-hab has been going on for years with this house and it looks much better in 2007.
+This photo was taken in 2005.
 Across the street and slightly east from Maplecroft, this structure existed in 1926 but I’m unable to locate the number from the 1926 or 1927 Directory.
 It is now a commercial property and often referred to as the “Baker” lot.
 Lizzie bequeathed to Charles Cook “my so-called Baker lot on French Street across from where I live.”
 I took this photo in 1999.

 At the southeast corner of French and Belmont was John Summerfield Brayton, Jr., a BC&C (Big Cheese & Connected) whose crowing bird annoyed Lizzie and made her nervous over a quarter century before she died.
 Did John and Mary Brayton visit Lizzie?
 I don’t think so.

+At 257 French was Everett M. Cook, Vice President of BMC Durfee Trust Company.
+Another BC&C, like so many on French Street.
 At 243 French was Elizabeth J. McWhirr, widow of Robert A. McWhirr, who may have been related to the great McWhirr department store.
 Did she go a-calling on Lizzie?
 I don’t think so.

 At the southeast corner of French & June at 421 June was Marion Jennings – the daughter of attorney Andrew Jennings.
 It’s safe to say she did not call upon Lizzie.
 It’s further safe to say Marion had no knowledge of what lay inside an old hip bath covered with a tarp up in the attic of this house.
 Most likely, neither did Lizzie.